ecphp/eu-login-bundle/README.md

 # EU Login bundle

-EU Login bundle for Symfony 4 & 5.
+EU Login bundle for Symfony.

 Read more on the dedicated documentation site: https://ecphp-eu-login-bundle.readthedocs.io/